frabjous/open-guide-typesetting-framework/doc/usage.md

 See the [citations section in the pandoc user's guide](https://pandoc.org/MANUAL.html#citations) for more information on its citation methods.

 The optional (and usually unused) "abbreviation" field is not a CSL field but a place to indicate that the work in question is referred to in the text with an abbreviation rather than by means of the usual author-date citations.
-When the bibliography is applied, an attempt will be made to link any occurrences of the abbreviation in the document to the appropriate bibliography entry.
+When the bibliography is applied, an attempt will be made to link any occurrences of the abbreviation in the document to the corresponding bibliography entry.

 When all items in the list have been checked and any missing or erroneous information supplied or fixed, click the "save bibliography" button at the bottom of the block.
 In addition to saving the bibliography on the server, this will also enable another button labelled "apply to document".